MY23 Riese and Muller Supercharger 2 GT Rohloff - 53cm - Warm Silver Matt

 I have checked that both the Nyon and Komoot are up-to-date.

 As I understand it, the route planning within Komoot is carried out online.
 I import GPX files into Komoot via route planning, not completed route.
-Therefore any bug fix that I mentioned earlier was online and not the within the app.
+Therefore any bug fix that I mentioned earlier was online and not within the app.

 Cheers